Making Sense of the ACR

 12.35V for 10 Seconds – If either the “A” or “B” terminal sense a voltage below 12.35V for more than 10 seconds the relay will open/un-parallel the batteries.
 IF voltage is trending upwards and attains 12.75V before 10 seconds has elapsed the relay will remain closed.
 This logic is here to enure a large load will not cause the relay to open when it creates a short duration voltage sag.
 It is also there to help minimize “relay cycling” which we will discuss later.

-Start Isolation – The SI feature or “Start Isolation” is a unique feature to the Blue Sea line of ACR’s.
+Start Isolation – The SI feature or “Start Isolation” is a unique feature to the Blue Sea Systems line of ACR’s.
 The start isolation feature momentarily opens or un-parallels both banks when the starter motor is engaged.
 The SI terminal of the ACR is wired to the “start position” of the engine switch (see above image) or to the start button.
 It is never wired to the “run” position.
 Doing this will keep the relay open indefinitely.
-Again, we’ve seen this done… When the starter motor is engaged the ACR’s relay opens so any voltage sag is not transferred to the house bank where a low voltage may cause electronics to shut down.
+Again, we’ve seen this done… When the starter motor is engaged the ACR’s relay opens so any voltage sag is not transferred to the house bank, where a low voltage may cause electronics to shut down.
 For the SI feature to work as intended you need a dedicated starting battery and a dedicated house bank.
-SI does not work with a 1/BOTH/2 switch where starting and house loads are shared by the same bank.
+The SI feature does not work with a 1/BOTH/2 switch where starting and house loads are shared by the same bank.